A standing committee of Union College dedicated to excellence in teaching

 In the Spring of 2009 the Dean of Studies established an Advising Prize to "recognize and reward a member of the Union College community who has excelled as an academic adviser."
 Each year, the Dean of Studies and COTA request nominations from members of the senior, junior and sophomore classes.
 COTA then reviews the nominations and makes a recommendation to the Dean.

-The Donald C. Brate Distinguished Advising Prize for 2018-2019 is awarded to Brian Cohen, Senior Lecturer of Biology.
+The Donald C. Brate Distinguished Advising Prize for 2019-2020 is awarded to Therese McCarty, John Prior Lewis '41 Professor of Economics.